-Career WorkOut introduces young people aged 11-18 to work guests from diverse backgrounds in a series of brief encounters.
+Career WorkOut introduces young people aged 11-18 to work guests from diverse backgrounds.

 This helps to achieve the ‘encounters with employers and employees’ which all secondary schools are expected to deliver (Gatsby benchmark 5 in UK Government Careers Strategy).

 The aim is to develop young people’s career awareness, aspirations and employability skills.
 We want volunteer workers simply to be a guest and answer questions honestly.

 See Career WorkOut in action…

 A group of guests from different work backgrounds sit in a circle facing outwards, each faced by 2-4 learners.
 At the facilitator’s instruction, students begin asking their first work guest open questions about his or her personal experience of work.
 After 6 minutes, the facilitator stops the conversations and asks the students to move to the next guest in the circle and begin again.
 They continue until they have met 7-8 guests within an hour.

 WorkOut is fast paced, easy and fun, as well as informative and helpful for both young people and adults.

 2. How many hours per week do you work?

 3. How many holidays do you get every year?

 4. Which are the best parts of your job?